redis/redis/README.md

     % make

-Redis is just a single binary, but if you want to install it you can use the "make install" target that will copy the binary in /usr/local/bin for default.
-You can also use "make PREFIX=/some/other/directory install" if you wish to use a different destination.
+Redis is just a single binary, but if you want to install it you can use the `make install` target that will copy the binary in `/usr/local/bin` for default.
+You can also use `make PREFIX=/some/other/directory install` if you wish to use a different destination.

 You can run a 32 bit Redis binary using: